amadeus4dev/developer-guides/docs/resources/flights.md

 ```
 As you can see above, in the results we have a list of dates for a roundtrip from Madrid to Barcelona ordered by the lowest price.

 In the last step, we want to let the traveler perform a flight search for any of the above dates that are convenient for them.
-That is very easy with our APIs, as the `Flight Cheapest Date` API for each result contains a link to the `Flight Offers Search` API.
+That is very easy with our APIs, as the [Flight Cheapest Date Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-cheapest-date-search)   for each result contains a link to the [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search).
 For example, if we want to perform a flight search for the first result, we only have to take the link provided and make an API call:

 `GET https://test.api.amadeus.com/v2/shopping/flight-offers?originLocationCode=MAD&destinationLocationCode=BCN&departureDate=2021-05-29&returnDate=2021-06-11&adults=1&nonStop=false`